samedhi/firemore/README.md

 put! ->  clojure.core.async/put!
 ```

 But what if I want to watch Luke change over time?
-I could periodically check for
-updates; this is error prone, verbose, and inefficient.
-Rather than getting
+What if I want to be notified
-Luke once, let's watch him from now on.
+as Luke changes?
+Rather than getting Luke once, let's watch him from now on.

 ```clojure
 (async/go